tacklequestions/apollo-openapi/java-client/docs/ClusterManagementApi.md

 <a id="deleteCluster"></a>
 # **deleteCluster**
-> Object deleteCluster(env, appId, clusterName, operator)
+> deleteCluster(env, appId, clusterName, operator)

 删除集群 (new added)